-(B) A copy of the application, the results of the background checks performed and the Tribal Commission's findings and decision shall be forwarded to the National Indian Gaming Regulatory Commission before a license is issued.

-(C) All applications, background checks and Commission decisions shall be retained in the Commission files for a period of at least five (5) years.
+- (D) The results of the background checks performed and the Tribal Commission's findings and decision shall be forwarded to the National Indian Gaming Commission. - (E) All applications, background checks and Commission decisions shall be retained in the Commission files for a period of at least five (5) years after termination of the license.